-National Capital Region; Carter G. Woodson Home National Historic Site, Designation as a Unit of the National Park System
+Designation of Carter G. Woodson Home National Historic Site, Washington, DC as a unit of the National Park System.

 Under and by virtue of the authority conferred upon the Secretary of the Interior by section 3 of the Carter G. Woodson Home National Historic Site Act of December 19, 2003 (117 Stat.
 2873), the property at 1538 Ninth Street, NW., Washington, DC, with the structure thereon, is established and designated a unit of the National Park System having the name “Carter G. Woodson Home National Historic Site.”
 The administration, protection and development of this national historic site shall be exercised by the National Park Service in accordance with the provisions of the authorizing legislation as well as laws generally applicable to units of the National Park System, including the Act of August 25, 1916 (16 U.S.C.
 1, 2-4) and the Act of August 21, 1935 (49 Stat.
 666; 16 U.S.C.
 461-467).
 Warning is expressly given to all unauthorized persons not to appropriate, injure, destroy, deface, or remove any feature of this historic site.

 February 27, 2006 is the date of the establishment of the Carter G. Woodson Home National Historic Site in accordance with Public Law 108-192 (117 Stat.
 2873, December 19, 2003).